ArduPilot/ardupilot_wiki/common/source/docs/common-speedybeef4.rst

 .. note::

-   Support for the SpeedyBee F4 will be released with Copter-3.6.1
+   Support for the SpeedyBee F4 was released with Copter-3.6.1

 Specifications
 ==============